iclr-blogposts/2024/_posts/2024-05-07-what-exactly-has-tabpfn-learned-to-do.md

 ## Cancer status classification from high-dimensional gene expressions

-We now turn towards a comparison of TabPFN with logistic regression (LR), support vector classification (SVC), and XGBoost \citep{chen2016xgboost} on the BladderBatch \citep{leek2016bladderbatch} cancer status classification task.
+We now turn towards a comparison of TabPFN with logistic regression (LR), support vector classification (SVC), and XGBoost <d-cite key="chen2016xgboost"></d-cite> on the BladderBatch <d-cite key="leek2016bladderbatch"></d-cite> cancer status classification task.
 The bladderbatch dataset consists of 57 samples, 22,283 gene expression features, and 3 classes ("normal" vs "biopsy" vs "cancer").
 This is an extremely high-dimensional problem compared to TabPFN's intended use for $d \le 100$; also, linear models tend to be sufficient for predicting cancer status given gene expressions.
 Thus, this setting is far outside the domain on which we would expect TabPFN to perform well, particularly if it had been overfit to small tabular datasets.